First Progress Secured Cards Review

 PRO Tip

-Make a deposit that allows you to keep your balance low compared to your whole credit line.
+Make a deposit that allows you to keep your balance low compared to your entire credit line.
 If not, pay the minimum deposit and clear your balance regularly.

 3 Types of First Progress Platinum Cards